1120 SW 5th Ave, Suite 613, Portland, OR 97204

 The City of Portland’s Bureau of Environmental Services is continuing our work to repair and replace critical sewer and stormwater infrastructure.
 Environmental Services will continue to provide information and updates on construction schedules and activities during the COVID-19 emergency.

-Environmental Services – your sewer and stormwater utility – is constructing a project in your neighborhood to upgrade sewers on SE Hawthorne Boulevard between SE 31st through 40th avenues.
-There are some side streets to the north of Hawthorne that will also be included in the work (SE 31st, 37th, 38th, Madison between 37th and 38th, and 40th).
-This sewer project will upgrade and install 2,900 feet of sewer mainline.
-The addition of new larger pipe will address basement sewer backups, reduce street flooding, and help protect public health and the environment.
+Environmental Services – your sewer and stormwater utility – is finishing up a project in your neighborhood that upgraded sewers on SE Hawthorne Boulevard between SE 31st through 40th avenues.
+This sewer project upgraded and installed 2,900 feet of sewer mainline.
+The addition of the new larger pipe will address basement sewer backups, reduce street flooding, and help protect public health and the environment.

 This project was previously part of the Sunnyside South Green Street and Sewer Project.
 It was separated from this larger project in order to complete the sewer work before the Portland Bureau of Transportation’s (PBOT) Paint and Pave Project occurs on SE Hawthorne in the spring/summer 2021.

-Below are the anticipated construction activities for the remainder of this week and next.
-The schedule is changing weekly based on progress by the contractor.
-Please note that the schedule can change for a variety of reasons, including weather, equipment and supply availability, and coordinating with crews and subcontractors.
-Crews are installing sewer mainline and sewer connections with two crews working from 7am – 6pm, Monday through Friday:
+Below are the anticipated construction activities for the next two weeks.
+Please note that the schedule can change for a variety of reasons, including weather, equipment and supply availability, and coordinating with crews and subcontractors: